AKolumbic/twitchbot/README.md

 # Twitch Bot

-A modernized bot for Twitch channels with OpenAI integration, command handling, and moderation capabilities.
+A modernized bot for my Twitch channel with OpenAI integration, command handling, and moderation capabilities.
 This bot is designed to enhance interaction in stream chats by providing AI-powered responses, TTRPG tools, game information, and channel management features.

 ## Features